 One of the great achievements of contemporary semantics has been to uncover an articulated typology of semantic and pragmatic inferences, and to describe and sometimes explain on principled grounds their interaction with logical operators.
 We will remind the reader of the main properties of each inferential type as we consider it in connection with gestures below.
 But before we plunge into this detailed discussion, we should sketch the general picture and its theoretical significance.
-One key question is whether the relevant inferences are encoded in some lexical entries (which may be rather abstract, as when one posits a special lexical entry for a 'comma intonation' in appositive relative clauses), or are taken to be derived by productive semantic or pragmatic processes.
+One key question is whether the relevant inferences are encoded in some lexical entries3, or are taken to be derived by productive semantic or pragmatic processes.

-Any semantics has of course a notion of 'entailment': John is an American student entails John is a student because any situation that makes the first sentence true makes the second sentence true as well.
+Any semantics has of course a notion of 'entailment': Mary is an American student entails Mary is a student because any situation that makes the first sentence true makes the second sentence true as well.
 Here the entailment follows from the meaning of the words alone and does not rely on additional assumptions to go through.
 In other cases, an entailment is contextually valid.
-John is in Paris entails John is in France because any situation compatible with our knowledge that satisfies the first sentence satisfies the second.
-Contemporary semantics has gone far beyond entailments to offer the typology illustrated in (2).
+Mary is in Paris entails Mary is in France because any situation compatible with our knowledge that satisfies the first sentence satisfies the second.
+Contemporary semantics has gone far beyond entailments to offer the typology illustrated in (5).